Zafeer/tdd-refactor-legacy/README.md

   1. Use FIRST Principles
   2. Use Red-Green-Refactor
   3. Boundary Testing
+  4. Fake It (Till You Make It)
+  5. Learning Tests
+  6. One to many Green Bar
-  4. Triangulation
+  7. Triangulation
-  5. Test Doubles
+  8. Test Doubles
 - **Refactor Legacy Code:** Improve the structure and quality of existing codebases without changing their external behavior.

 ## Contents